mfatih7/one-to-one-framework-frcpe/README.md

 This may take a couple of hours.
 The script generates 3 sets of pickle files.

-For each of train, validation, and test operations:
+For each of the train, validation, and test operations:
 - 8 pickle files are generated for set 2,
 - 4 pickle files are generated for set 1,
 - 1 pickle file is generated for set 0.